 - Go to WooCommerce → Settings → Products → Protected Categories and enter your license key.

-- Change any settings such as customising the text on the password login page, and whether to hide protected categories from the public areas of your store.
+- Change any settings such as customizing the text on the password WooCommerce login page, and hide protected categories from the public areas of your store.